I HELP YOU TO

 If you don't make a Will, then your property, money and belongings at the date of your death will be dealt with by a set of rules, known as the intestacy rules.

-If you are married but have children of grandchildren, then your partner will only inherit your property, the first £322,000 of your estate and then the rest will be split equally between your partner and your children.
-If you jointly own your property your partner will automatically inherit the property, and this will not be included in the £322,000.
+If you are married and have children, then your partner will only inherit your property, the first £322,000 of your estate and then the rest will be split equally between your partner and your children.
+If you jointly own your property your partner will automatically inherit the property, and this will not be included in the £322,000

-If you have no children or an estate worth less than £322,000 they your partner will inherit everything.
+If you have no children or an estate worth less than £322,000 then your partner will inherit everything.

 If you have no surviving spouse or civil partner at the date of your death, then your estate will be left to your children (if any) in equal shares.